Rose-Petals/Rose-Petals/README.md

   [Morning Availability Demographic:](https://github.com/Rose-Petals/TOL-1B)

-● Making ML models to determine the demographic most likely to book a morning appointment at Tree of Life Counceling Center
+● Making ML models to determine the demographic most likely to book a morning appointment at Tree of Life Counceling Center ● Used python to clean and visualize data, determine features affecting label, and implemented various models to get a good label prediction accuracy.

 ● Models: Logistic Regression, Gradient Boost, Random Forest Trees